 Auschwitz museum info

 Open: daily, from 8.00 (closing time varies depending on the season)

 Going with tour guides is a great way to learn about Auschwitz, but it also means you’re on a tight schedule.
 Do you want more time to see the Auschwitz museum or decide yourself which exhibitions to visit?
-In that case you can visit the concentration camps by yourself.
-Access to Auschwitz is free and the camp is open all year.
-Do keep in mind though, the rules to visit the Auschwitz museum on your own have drastically changed since 2015.
-The amount of tickets available for every hour is now limited:
+In that case you can visit the concentration camps with a private guide.
+Since March 2020 access to Auschwitz is not free anymore.
+You do need to pay for a ticket, which gives you the right to join a group guiding or have your own private guide.

 The reception desk is at the entrance of Auschwitz I, where you will also find the main part of the museum.

 - At the regional bus station (Regionalny dworzec autobusowy), behind the central station, several buses per hour leave for Auschwitz.
 They drop you of in front of the Auschwitz museum.
 The ride will take you 1:40 hours and a return ticket costs about 28 zloty.
 The buses have a sign with says ‘Oswiecim’ or ‘Auschwitz’ and you can get in without a reservation.
 Buy bus tickets from the driver or at a ticket desk at the station.